Tien Chiu

 • Share on Tumblr

-• Print
+• Click to print (Opens in new window) Print

-Filed Under: All blog posts, textiles, sewing, weavolution Tagged With: mohair coat
+Filed Under: All blog posts, sewing, textiles, weavolution Tagged With: mohair coat

 Previous post: Progress and poppies